tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > But in concrete life good and evil oppose each other.
 > And it is also a characteristic of life's beauty and misery that we can escape neither one.
 (p.
 260)

 - **General/Best**
-- **Death and Our Personalities**
-- **Purified Forms**
-- I assert that spiritual portraits "show ourselves as we really are* more than meat portraits.
-When we die, what is gone?
-What remains here on earth?
-Who are we, really?
-> But the new art also reveals another thing of the greatest importance: *to show ourselves as we really are.*
-> It reveals that frankness and sincerity are the primordial conditions for the new life.
-(p.
-260)

-- **General/Best**
-- **Liberty**
-- **Purified Forms**
-- We can see what we really are internally, only by stripping away the external.
-> Nothing is more unfortunate for life than the concealment of reality: truth.
-> Since life is truth, life is then concealed.
-(p.
-260)

-- **Diversity**
-- **Liberty**
-- **Opposites and the Importance of Equilibrium**
-- **High Universal Morality**
-- **Equivalent Mutual Relationships**
-> By enclosing ourselves within the small circle of what is agreeable to us, we unjustly separate ourselves from others,
-> from universal life and all its beauties, which then remain concealed.
-(p.
-261)

-- **General/Best**
-- **Progress**
-- **Opposites and the Importance of Equilibrium**
-- **High Universal Morality**
-> The actions of creation and abolition will become increasingly united,
-> so that more and more we will be able to create by abolishing.
->
-> Gradually the long periods of abolition and of creation will diminish;
-> gradually peace and war will become one and annihilate each other.
-> As we appropach *equivalence of the two contrary aspects within us and outside us,*
-> we will gradually be less "lived by" life and become more capable of "living."
-(p.
-261)

-- **Progress**
-- **Opposites and the Importance of Equilibrium**
-- **High Universal Morality**
-> The culture of art clearly shows that life is *continual transformation* in the sense of growth from birth until death.
-> Nothing recurs in the same way, nor remains the same.
-Thus *life itself is opposed to all conservatism.*
-> Only for a time do the new forms recur in a similar way.
-Yet, are they actually similar?
-> The fact that they often seem identical sustains the conservative mentality, and causes error.
->
-> Certainly, conservative action is present in life but always opposed to creative action,
-> so that each annihilates the other, and progress - growth - continues.
-(p.
-261)

-- **Progress**
-- **Opposites and the Importance of Equilibrium**
-> The perfecting of science is one of the principal ways by which human progress leads to a more equilibrated state.
-(p.
-262)

-- **General/Best**
-- **Progress**
-- **Equivalent Mutual Relationships**
-> In all areas of life, social and economic, we must create new organizations - not in the old way,
-> dominated by other organizations - but as true socialism envisages, *self-governed organizations composed of
-> producers and consumers in equivalent mutual relationships.*
-(p.
-262)

-- **General/Best**
-- **Progress**
-- **Liberty**
-> The creation of the machine itself proves that man has already lost much of his animal force and has therefore sought to replace it.
-> The machine can free man from his state of slavery.
->
-> This cannot happen in a single day.
-> But in time the machine can restore man to himself.
-> For man *does not live in order to work; he works in order to "live."*
-(p.
-262)

-- **General/Best**
-- **Progress**
-> The content of Western culture is above all to make man conscious.
->
-> Man was not originally conscious of the life deep within him, which we have called "real life" (the essential in man).
-> He was more or less conscious of the concrete side of life - the physical, the sensual, the intellectual.
-> *Therefore, concrete life is our actual human life, and it is logical that we are constrained to give it first attention.*
-(p.
-263)

-- **General/Best**
 - **Progress**